 The pusher normally pushes the swing every time it reaches its maximum negative displacement.
 What would happen if he pushed the swing more often, or less often?

 If the swing is simply lifted and let go it will swing with a natural frequency.
 This frequency is determined by a number of factors, of which the most important is the length of the swing from pivot to seat.
-How does this natural frequency affect when the pusher should push?
+How does this natural frequency determine when the pusher should push?

 If the swing is pushed with a long interval between pushes, the swing will not receive enough energy to replace that lost by damping.
 Also, the pushes may be out of synch with the swing’s natural period of oscillation.
 This might mean that sometimes the pusher would be pushing when the swing is in the wrong location.

 If the person pushes with a shorter interval between pushes, he may again be out of synch with the natural frequency of the swing.

 The natural frequency that the swing wants to oscillate at is called its resonant frequency.
 If the pusher pushes at the swing’s resonant frequency, the amplitude of oscillation will build up.
 With each period, the pusher will add more energy to the system.
 Eventually, what usually happens is that energy supply equals energy loss (to damping), and the amplitude stabilises at some large value.
 If there is insufficient damping in the system the oscillation amplitude can get very large and something dramatic may happen

 Understanding free and forced vibrations is vital to much work in acoustical engineering, whether you’re working for a car manufacturer trying to get rid of an annoying rattling sound or as Tom describes below, trying to stop the rumble of train vibrations getting into a building.